kylehughes/task-queue/README.md

 # Task Queue

-*A queue for Swift structured concurrency.*
+*A queue that regulates the execution of concurrent tasks, for Swift.*

 ## Installation